canberkarkose/React-App/README.md

-# Oil Price Scraper
+# Mobile Phone Scraper

-This project is a web scraper that gathers data on oil prices and brands from an online shop.
+This project is a web scraper that gathers data on mobile phone prices and brands from an online shop.
 The data is then written to a JSON file and displayed in a table on a React-based web app.
 The app allows users to filter and sort the data according to various criteria.

 # Technologies Used
     Python (BeautifulSoup, Requests) for web scraping